-You will need at least a C grade (or equivalent) in GCSE Mathematics and English (Language) for secondary training.
+You will need at least a Grade 4 (grade C or equivalent) in GCSE Mathematics and English (Language) for secondary training.
 You will also need at least a C grade (or equivalent) in GCSE Science for Primary Training.

 Equivalency testing is available if you do not hold these qualifications, but please contact us before applying if this applies to you.